 John Muir, renowned naturalist and extensive explorer of the Sierra Nevada, was in awe of these giants.
 "There is something wonderfully attractive in this king tree, even when beheld from afar, that draws us to it with indescribable enthusiasm; its superior height and massive smoothly rounded outlines proclaiming its character in any company; and when one of the oldest attains full stature on some commanding ridge it seems the very god of the woods."

-Wildlife in Redwood Forests
+Wildlife in the Coast Redwood Canopy

 Explore more redwood resources on our Redwoods Learning Center.